 If available, DNA evidence can accurately and reliably establish whether a defendant was present at the crime scene.

 The prosecution has the burden of proving that the defendant is guilty beyond a reasonable doubt.
 If the defendant can raise a reasonable doubt as to whether he or she actually committed the crime, a jury should return an acquittal.

 Sexual Assault Defenses: Consent

 Sometimes defendants in a sexual assault case will admit to the behavior in question but still argue that the victim's consent negates the charges.
 One of the elements of sexual assault is that the sexual behavior must occur against the alleged victim's will.
 If the defendant, therefore, can demonstrate that the victim consented to the sexual contact, there is a solid defense to the allegations of sexual assault.

 Proving consent can be both difficult and even controversial for the defendant.
 Defendants often cannot provide direct evidence of consent without testifying and subjecting themselves to cross-examination.
 In the past, the defense would try to use the victim's past sexual history as a way to suggest the victim gave consent for the sexual activities.
 This could sometimes backfire with a jury and cast the defendant in a negative light.
-Today, this tactic is not allowed by most judges and has fallen out of favor within the courts.
+Today, this tactic is often not allowed by most judges and has fallen out of favor within the courts.

 In certain cases, consent is legally impossible.
 When the victim is a minor, incapacitated, or mentally challenged and incapable of understanding the sexual nature of the behavior, it is impossible for the victim to consent to the activity.

 Standards to Establish Consent

 States differ on the level of awareness that a defendant must have concerning the victim's inability to consent.
 In other words, if the defendant argues that they honestly believed that a minor victim was past the age of consent, different state laws hold that claim to different standards.